 What actions must the Internal Revenue Service take before a levy can be issued?

-The IRS will usually levy only after these three requirements are met:
+The IRS will usually levy only after these four requirements are met:

 - The IRS assessed the tax and sent you a Notice and Demand for Payment (a tax bill);